Books and films you should not miss

 Selected by Platform Chief Librarian Prof. Dr. Hannes Hólmstein Gissurarson, Professor of Political Theory from the School of Social Sciences, University of Iceland in Reykjavik.

-Thirty-Five Books on Communism
+Books on Communism

 French Scholars, many former Communists, went through newly available archives in Russia and elsewhere and then presented their case: Communism cost around 100 million lives.
 The definitive account of Communism.